gvwilson/sensibleadventures/bookster/new.md

 "Oh."
-Downcast, but also somewhat relieved that she wouldn't have to spend a week's allowance on something she would probably read in a single evening, Erileine leaned against Mamaere Mayeule's and watched the old man ttake his pack's bamboo frame apart with a speed born of long practice.
+Downcast, but also somewhat relieved that she wouldn't have to spend a week's allowance on something she would probably read in a single evening, Erileine leaned against Mamaere Mayeule's and watched the old man take his pack's bamboo frame apart with a speed born of long practice.

 She turned at the sound of footsteps on the cobblestones to find a